Singer Audition Guide and FAQ

 As with previous Praise and Harmony recordings, we are auditioning quartets only.
 We require this to ensure that the four part sections (Soprano, Alto, Tenor, Bass) are balanced.
 If you are an individual singer, we encourage you to find other singers to join you in this challenging and encouraging singing project (and who knows, you may enjoy singing together enough to continue in your local areas after this recording project is complete!)
 The quartets also provide the necessary configuration for essential private rehearsals to master the music well before the recording session.
 Most quartets come from the same church.
 Some quartets are members of the same family!
 Other quartets are from the same region (necessary for the convenience of rehearsals.)
 Larger churches often assemble multiple quartets from the same church.
 It is encouraging to see teenagers participate in the process.

-Download the two requried audition songs plus letter.
-You can download the PDF here.
 This link will open a dialog box and ask for a username and password:

 Do we have to audition again if we were approved after successfully going through the audition process as a Praise & Harmony quartet before?